What are fixed interest securities?

 Gilts have the triple-A rating, but corporate bonds can vary in risk.
 The idea is that by using a standard rating system, investors can compare the risk of different bonds without carrying out detailed due diligence on the issuer.

-Two of the most the most common forms of fixed interest securities in the UK are government ‘gilts’ and corporate bonds.
+Two of the most common forms of fixed interest securities in the UK are government ‘gilts’ and corporate bonds.

 What are gilts?